Why Is There A Stale Smell In The House?

 What’s worse than your house smelling bad is the fact that you don’t even notice it.
 Trust us; your friends do.
 They’re just too polite to say anything.

-Learn why these odors happen and what you can do to make your friends stop talking about the stench behind your back.
+Learn why these odors happen and what you can do to make your friends stop talking about the stale smell in your house.

 “It’s just an old house,” you say.
 That’s no excuse for stale odors.
 If your house smells musty, you probably have mold hiding out somewhere.